Attention: Intentionality

+Orienting

 Orienting attention is vital and can be controlled through external (exogenous) or internal (endogenous) processes.
 However, comparing these two processes is challenging because external signals do not operate completely exogenously, but will only summon attention and eye movements if they are important to the subject.

 Exogenous (from Greek exo, meaning "outside", and genein, meaning "to produce") orienting is frequently described as being under control of a stimulus.
 Exogenous orienting is considered to be reflexive and automatic and is caused by a sudden change in the periphery.
 This often results in a reflexive saccade.
 Since exogenous cues are typically presented in the periphery, they are referred to as peripheral cues.
 Exogenous orienting can even be observed when individuals are aware that the cue will not relay reliable, accurate information about where a target is going to occur.
 This means that the mere presence of an exogenous cue will affect the response to other stimuli that are subsequently presented in the cue's previous location.